MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-ssh-connection.md

 ## Available methods to troubleshoot SSH connection issues

-You can reset credentials or SSH configuration using one of the following methods:
+You can reset credentials or SSH configuration, or troubleshoot the status of the SSH service using one of the following methods:

 * [Azure portal](#use-the-azure-portal) - great if you need to quickly reset the SSH configuration or SSH key and you don't have the Azure tools installed.
 * [Azure VM Serial Console](./serial-console-linux.md) - the VM serial console will work regardless of the SSH configuration, and will provide you with an interactive console to your VM.
 In fact, "can't SSH" situations are specifically what the serial console was designed to help solve.
 More details below.
+* [Azure Run Command extension](#use-the-azure-portal-run-command) - Using the Azure Portal's Run Command functionality can execute basic commands and return the output to the portal.
 * [Azure CLI](#use-the-azure-cli) - if you are already on the command line, quickly reset the SSH configuration or credentials.
 If you are working with a classic VM, you can use the [Azure classic CLI](#use-the-azure-classic-cli).
 * [Azure VMAccessForLinux extension](#use-the-vmaccess-extension) - create and reuse json definition files to reset the SSH configuration or user credentials.